Davide Scaramuzza

 Hobbies

-In my free time, I like playing piano and magic tricks.
-My passion for Magic was born at age 14.
-I paid my undegraduate studies working part-time as magician in restaurants, bars, and children parties, but I also did several performances on stage in public squares and theatres.
-Nowadays, I still play magic tricks for colleagues and friends and it has almost become a tradition during the social banquets of robotics conferences (usually ICRA and IROS) ;-) Below, you can see one of my latest show during the Scientifica Science Festival at ETH Zurich.
-If you would like to see more, you can check out my personal YouTube channel!
-But notice that, if you are looking for robot videos, then you should check out my lab's YouTube channel!
-Here, you can read my interview from NCCR Robotics about my hobby and how I decided to follow the academic career (LINK)!
+In my free time, I like playing the piano and doing magic tricks.
+My passion for Magic started at the age of 14.
+I paid for my undergraduate studies by working part-time as a magician in restaurants, bars, and children parties, but I also did several performances on stage in public squares and theatres.
+Nowadays, I still play magic tricks for colleagues and friends and it has almost become a tradition during the social banquets of robotics conferences (usually ICRA and IROS) Below, you can see one of my latest shows during the Scientifica Zurich Science Festival.
+If you want to see more, you can check out my personal YouTube channel.
+But if you are looking for research videos, then you should check out my lab's YouTube channel!
+Here, you can read my interview from NCCR Robotics about my hobbies and how I decided to follow the academic career (link).

 Long Biography